HL7/davinci-ehrx/input/pagecontent/smart-app-reg.md

 }
 </pre>

-If the Authorization Server returns an error code, then the Authorization Server does not support UDAP Dynamic Client Registration and the Client App **SHOULD** abort this workflow.
+If the Authorization Server returns an error code, then the Authorization Server does not support UDAP Dynamic Client Registration and the Client App **SHALL** abort this workflow.

 2\.
 The Client App prepares a software statement for submission.
 The software statement serves three purposes: it provides the necessary metadata for registration, it establishes the Client Apps control of a private key, and it provides the digital certificate needed to validate the signature and establish trust.